sonalilonkar1/nyse-ml-pipeline/README.md

 - `pandas` - Data manipulation
 - `scikit-learn` - ML preprocessing and models
 - `matplotlib` - Plotting and visualization
+- `xgboost` - Gradient-boosted trees (macOS users: `brew install libomp` if you hit runtime loader errors)
+- `torch` - Needed for `lstm_regressor` (install a wheel compatible with your Python version or build from source)
 - `python-dateutil`, `pytz`, `tzdata` - Date/time handling

 See `requirements.txt` for specific versions.